kingcobra2468/audiomd/README.md

 ### CommandLine options for `run.py`
 Use only one or the two.
 File flag has dominance in the case of both flags being accidently used.
 - `-u/--url` URL for yt video to be downloaded.
 Flags could be repeated as internally a list is created of all the links
 - `-f/--file` File that holds onto all of the yt video links

+### Ongoing Improvements
+- Add support for inputting title into the script(url file/cli flag) since sometimes the YT title has words like "LYRICS" or "INSTRUMENTAL" which affect the result query of Deezer api.
+- Change Selenium logic such that selenium windows open only when worker launched
+- implement logic for headless webdrivers